JuliaLang/julia/README.md

     |__/                   |

-Julia is a fresh approach to technical computing.
 These are some of the reasons why someone may consider using julia:

 ### High-performance JIT compiler